 a.
 The hard drive containing the original photo file is disconnected from the computer.

 b.
-You have Lightroom CC 2015.7 or Lightroom 6.7 or later, the hard drive containing the original photo file is connected to the computer, and you have the Use Smart Previews instead of Original for image editing preference enabled in Preferences (see below).
+You have Lightroom Classic or Lightroom 6.7 or later, the hard drive containing the original photo file is connected to the computer, and you have the Use Smart Previews instead of Original for image editing preference enabled in Preferences (see below).

 As Smart Previews are smaller than full-size Previews they enable Lightroom’s Develop module to run much faster.

-- When you import images into Lightroom, choose either Standard or 1:1 Previews.
+- When you import images into Lightroom Classic, choose either Standard or 1:1 Previews.
 If you intend to zoom into your images while viewing them in Loupe view, you definitely want to pick 1:1 Previews.
 Otherwise, pick Standard.

-- If you’re a Lightroom CC subscriber and you want to view the images in Lightroom mobile or Lightroom web then tick the Build Smart Previews box.
+- If you want to view the images in Lightroom for mobile or Lightroom web then tick the Build Smart Previews box.
 Do the same if you intend to use Smart Previews in the Develop module.